331.10 Eminent domain granted those engaged in air commerce.

 331.325 Environmental permits.—Space Florida shall obtain required environmental permits in accordance with federal and state law and shall comply with the provisions of chapter 380.

-331.326 Information relating to trade secrets confidential.—The records of Space Florida regarding matters encompassed by this act are public records subject to the provisions of chapter 119.
+331.326 Information relating to trade secrets confidential.—The records of Space Florida regarding matters encompassed by this act are public records subject to chapter 119.
 Any information held by Space Florida which is a trade secret, as defined in s.
-812.081, including trade secrets of Space Florida, any spaceport user, or the space industry business, is confidential and exempt from the provisions of s.
+812.081, including trade secrets of Space Florida, any spaceport user, or the space industry business, is confidential and exempt from s.
 119.07(1) and s.
 24(a), Art.
 I of the State Constitution and may not be disclosed.
 If Space Florida determines that any information requested by the public will reveal a trade secret, it shall, in writing, inform the person making the request of that determination.
 The determination is a final order as defined in s.
 120.52.
-Any meeting or portion of a meeting of Space Florida’s board is exempt from the provisions of s.
+Any meeting or portion of a meeting of Space Florida’s board is exempt from s.
 286.011 and s.
 24(b), Art.
 I of the State Constitution when the board is discussing trade secrets.
-Any public record generated during the closed portions of the meetings, such as minutes, tape recordings, and notes, is confidential and exempt from the provisions of s.
+Any public record generated during the closed portions of the meetings, such as minutes, tape recordings, and notes, is confidential and exempt from s.
 119.07(1) and s.
 24(a), Art.
 I of the State Constitution.
+This section is subject to the Open Government Sunset Review Act in accordance with s.
+119.15 and shall stand repealed on October 2, 2021, unless reviewed and saved from repeal through reenactment by the Legislature.

 331.327 Foreign trade zone.—Space Florida may apply to the Federal Government for a grant allowing the designation of any spaceport territory as a foreign trade zone pursuant to ss.
 288.36 and 288.37.
 However, the designation of any spaceport territory as a foreign trade zone does not authorize an exemption from any tax imposed by the state or by any political subdivision, agency, or instrumentality thereof.